Meteor & Asteroid FAQ

 With our meteor radar system we can detect the Moon and compute how fast it is moving towards or away from us by the Doppler effect.
 We can also detect satellites and the ISS.
 The LTC can also detect solar flares, solar CME events, variations of the Earth's magnetic field and our NVIS telescope can detect natural radio signals generated by Jupiter.

 Are we about to be destroyed by an invisible planet colliding with Earth?

 No! - There is no secret doomsday planet hiding behind the sun!
 It didn't happen in 1995, 1999 or 2012 either!

 There are nearly 2,000 so called potentially hazardous asteroids (PHAs) which have been classified thanks to many years of work by observers.
 This is ongoing work, but so far only one of these is identified as having any real chance of colliding with Earth any time soon, and that's in the year 2135.
 Even for this asteroid, the odds of an actual collision are very very small indeed, but it is likely to pass at a distance a little closer than the moon.

 What is Planet 9 or Planet-X ?

-The so called 9th planet or planet-x is often talked about, and it is has been proposed by some astronomers that there should be at least one further planet as yet undiscovered in our solar system.
+The so called 9th planet or Planet-X is often talked about, and it is has been proposed by some astronomers that there should be at least one further planet as yet undiscovered in our solar system.
 This is because there are still unexplained gravitational influences affecting trans-neptunian objects.
 If discovered, any such planet would be orbiting our Sun at such a distance that it could not easily be seen with a telescope, and is unlikely to have any affect on the Earth.
-A candidate Kuiper Belt Object was proposed by Mike Brown of Caltech in early 2016, to explain the solar system anomalies, but has not been confirmed.
+A candidate Kuiper Belt Object was proposed by Mike Brown of Caltech in early 2016, to explain the solar system anomalies, but its existence has not yet been confirmed.
 Planetary orbits at such large distances are very slow, taking a long time to oribt the Sun, making detecting them difficult.